top of page

 The Multiple Benefits of Sunflowers

 If you like to improve the look of your garden, sunflowers are a great way to do so!
-They add color and vibrancy to an area, and their multiple benefits fascinate me.

-Blackbirds, sparrows and doves, and chipmunks.
+blackbirds, sparrows, doves, and chipmunks.

 -Research shows that the "sunflower family (Asteraceae) both reduces infection of a common bee parasite by 81–94% and markedly increases the production of queen bumble bees.
 One of the big breakthroughs in helping pollinators, and especially bees, is the discovery that certain species of flowers can help pollinators resist disease infections and that sunflowers are particularly effective at combatting a widespread pathogen that lives in a bee's gut called Crithidia bombi."